10 Tiara Rings to Gift the Queen of Your Heart

 Perhaps our favorite feature on this ring is the band.
 Pave set cubic zirconia forgo the traditional flat edged band and allow the metal to take the rolling, waving shape of the stones as they wrap around your finger.
 This means this ring can stack or it can wear solo.

 8. Purple Amethyst Black Rhodium

 Black rings are not always popular outside a certain group of style aesthetics but the brilliant contrast of the purple amethyst colored cubic zirconia along with the fine cuts of the stones take this ring from pop-punk to red-carpet ready.
-Five round cut amethyst colored cubic zirconia crest around the pear shape stone that is the centerpiece and feature stone of the ring.
+Five round-cut amethyst colored cubic zirconia crest around the pear shaped stone that is the centerpiece and feature stone of the ring.
 Even more purple beauties wrap around your finger in the pave set band.
 And if purple is not your jam, the ring is available in emerald and ruby as well.
 We are so excited and definitely did not buy all three Nope.
-Didn’t happen.
+It didn’t happen.
 (It totally did.)

 This one is absolutely best worn solo.
 There is so much to take in with this ring, companion pieces would suffer next to it and we would not want that for any of our collection.
 This will make a perfect gift for the bolder lady in your life, not just for anniversaries but an anytime gift, birthdays, Mother’s Day or holidays.

 A retro throwback in a modern trend is awfully hard to accomplish.
 But jewelry maker Boruo has managed it and we aren’t quite sure how.
 This very simple piece manages to feel like it could have belonged on the hand of a socialite heiress of the 1920s or on the finger of the style icon Princess Diana.
 Such radically different roots mean this ring is a must-have, no matter what your style aesthetic.